krgamestudios/MERN-template/README.md

 - Full documentation
 	- Setup tutorial
-- Fully Featured Account System
+- Fully Featured Account System (as a microservice)
 	- Email validation
 	- Logging in and out
 	- Account deletion
 	- Password management
 	- JSON web token authentication
-- News Blog
+- Fully Featured News Blog (as a microservice)
-	- Optional microservice
+	- Publish, edit or delete articles as needed
-	- Secure publishing and editing of articles via admin panel
+	- Secured via admin panel
+- Fully Featured Chat System (as a microservice)
+	- Available when logged in
+	- Chat logs saved to the database
+	- Room-based chat (type `/room name` to access a specific room)
+	- Mute specific users for X minutes
 - Easy To Use Configuration Script
 	- Sets up everything via docker
 	- A default admin account (if desired)